 Interview with Yasushi Hasegawa | Director | Fenetre Partners

-First published in M+V`s India Insight in April 2016
+First published in M+V`s India Insight

-Japan is the fourth biggest investor in India.
+In the context of Japan vs. India, Japan is the fourth biggest investor in India.
 Major industries which have invested a lot are transportation equipment, electronics, finance and retail and distribution.
 Famous large Japanese players in India are well-known companies like Suzuki, Yamaha, Toyota, Honda, Toshiba, Nissan, Panasonic, Hitachi, etc. We talked to Yasushi Hasegawa of Fenetre, a Japanese Consulting Company, about the differences between India and Japan.

 What are the biggest cultural differences between how business is done in your country and in India?